LUNCHTIME WITH Mr BIG

 its candour, he uttered what I thought was one of his more quotable

-neighbour, cooed in Noo Eege style "how will folks be led to accept
+like my neighbour, cooed in Noo Eege style "how will folks be led

-Gluckman asked for confirmation that the way to get ahead
+Gluckman asked for confirmation that the way going forward

 with the "Knowledge Economy" is for universities to transfer